 A heart rate monitor can help you track performance over time, and so can these apps but not with anywhere near the accuracy of power.

 If you’re looking for performance gains, knowing what condition you were in this time last season is a good place to start.
 If you can track performance over specific previous 5s, 15s, 1m, 5m, 15m, 20m, and 60m efforts, you know where you are and how you’re performing against previous years.

 Once you have a benchmark, you can develop a plan to improve in key areas using this data.
 While you can do this with a heart rate monitor and timing, it is nowhere near as exact.

 That’s fine for leisure cyclists but not for racers or budding pros.

 Tracking fitness, form, and fatigue is something every cyclist needs to manage but comes into its own if you’re a more serious rider.

 Ride when you’re fatigued, and you risk overtraining or injury.
 Fail to track fitness and form, and you cannot maximize your structured training.

 If you use TrainingPeaks, you will have heard of the Performance Management Chart.
 If you haven’t used TrainingPeaks, the Performance Management Chart (PMC) is a chart that collates training data from your rides and builds a graphical representation to help you and your coach understand what’s going on.

 Power meter data is a key metric taken into account when building this chart.
-Heart rate and mileage data are also taken into account but it is power that makes it all happen.
+Heart rate and mileage data are also taken into account, but it is the power that makes it all happen.

 7. Race Planning and Pacing